 It will be much more about adventure tourism with good wine, delicious food, comfortable nights, and experience than silk sheets and humongous bottles of champagne.

 Trust, safety, and health will be integral in this new age.
 Concerns for social distancing, fears of being stuck in a foreign country, and personal experiences will spearhead consumer behavior.
 Business firms will also pool resources even more meticulously with their extended value chains to warrant readiness.
+This may be the perfect time to consider the benefits of availing a private jet ownership card from Jettly so you could have a safe and an exclusive travel.

 “The pandemic has prompted me to rethink why and how I travel,” says Erick Prince of The Minority Nomad.